str1ngth3ory/Bayes-Nets-Assignment/README.md

 ### Submission and Due Date

 Please include all of your own code for submission in `probability_solution.py`.
-Submit this file using **`python submit.py assignment_3e`**.
+Submit this file using **`python submit.py assignment_3`**.
 **The output of all your submissions can be found on [bonnie.udacity.com](https://bonnie.udacity.com/).**

-This assignment is due on both **Bonnie and Canvas by October 8th, 2018 11:59PM UTC-12.**  The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.
+This assignment is due on both **Bonnie and Canvas by February 24th, 2019 11:59PM UTC-12.**  The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.

-**Important: There is a TOTAL submission limit of 5 on Bonnie for assignment 3e.
+**Important: There is a TOTAL submission limit of 5 on Bonnie for assignment 3.
 This means you can submit to Bonnie a maximum of 5 times during the duration of the assignment.
 Please use your submissions carefully and do not submit until you have thoroughly tested your code locally.**

 **If you're at 4 submissions, use your fifth and last submission wisely.
 We are not responsible for a final submission that gets a lower score than a previous submission.
 We will only use your LAST submission before the deadline for grading.**